DiamondLightSource/pythonSoftIOC/README.rst

 This module allows an EPICS IOC with Python Device Support to be run from within the Python interpreter.
-Records can be programmatically created and arbitrary Python code run to updated them and respond to caputs.
+Records can be programmatically created and arbitrary Python code run to update them and respond to caputs.
 It supports cothread and asyncio for concurrency.

 ============== ==============================================================